Saint Maria Mazzarello, Pray for us! |

 The Holy Spirit was preparing St Mary Mazzarello and St John Bosco’s hearts to act upon their inspiration to found a society to care for young girls, just as the Salesian priest and brothers cared for young boys.

 Fifteen young women now comprised the Daughters of Mary Immaculate.
-Fr Pestarino had busied himself with training them in the spiritual life and managed to secure a place for some of them to live in community, thus was the beginning of religious life in Mornese.
+Fr Pestarino had busied himself with training them in the spiritual life and managed to secure a place for some of them to live in the community, thus was the beginning of religious life in Mornese.

-The Daughters took in a few young girls and housed them, schooling them in the faith and handing down to them their knowledge of dress making.
-Their work was in high demand because of the great attention which Mary paid to detail, insisting that nothing be done half heartedly, and she was always perfectly just, returning all of the unused materials to their customers.
+The Daughters took in a few young girls and housed them, schooling them in the faith and handing down to them their knowledge of dress-making.
+Their work was in high demand because of the great attention which Mary paid to detail, insisting that nothing be done half-heartedly, and she was always perfectly just, returning all of the unused materials to their customers.

 Life was difficult and full of sacrifices; they would often have to beg for food and scrounge for wood and sticks for the fire.
 They were cold in the winter, and often hungry, yet they all accepted it with a cheerful spirit, sharing what they could with the young girls who would come to them for aid.